typelevel/Laika/docs/using-laika/structure.md

 * `directory.conf`: the configuration for this directory
 * `*.conf`: other configuration files (currently ignored)
-* `default.template.html`: the default template to apply to documents in this directory
+* `default.template.<suffix>`: the default template to apply to documents in this directory, the suffix must match the output format of the transformation (e.g. `.html`)
-* `*.template.html`: other templates that markup documents can explicitly refer to
+* `*.template.<suffix>`: other templates that markup documents can explicitly refer to, the suffix must match the output format of the transformation (e.g. `.html`)
 * `*.<markup-suffix>`: markup files with a suffix recognized by the parser in use, e.g. `.md` or `.markdown` for Markdown and `.rst` for reStructuredText